labex-labs/open-source-labs/sklearn/sklearn-official-examples/lab-plot-likelihood-ratios/step4.md

 print(f"LR+: {pos_LR:.3f}")
 ```

-## Step 3: Cross-validation of Likelihood Ratios
+## Cross-validation of Likelihood Ratios

 We will assess the variability of the measurements for the class likelihood ratios in some particular cases using cross-validation.